 Dr. Pellegrini supervises students clinicians in the Department of Naturopathic Medicine, including the Diabetes and Cardiovascular Wellness clinic at Bastyr Center.
 Dr Pellegrini is a primary care physician for both acute and chronic health conditions and enjoys seeing a diverse patient population.

 Dr. Peterson is a clinical faculty member at Bastyr Center for Natural Health, where he supervises students in Integrative Cancer Care.

 Janna Rome, is a licensed acupuncturist and has been a clinical faculty member at Bastyr Center for Natural Health for over 16 years.
 She has been practicing Traditional Chinese Medicine for over 25 years with a special interest in psycho/emotional issues.
 When not working Janna loves to spend time with her granddaughters, her Golden retriever and cat as well as writing children’s stories

 Allen Sayigh, manager of the Chinese and Ayurvedic Herbal Medicine Dispensary, is responsible for formulating herbal remedies for patients and overseeing the dispensary's operations.

 Dr. Simon believes in finding the best approach to support his patient’s health goals and this begins with listening whole-heartedly to their concerns and motivations.

-Dr. Yeshi is a second year ND Resident at Bastyr Center for Natural Health.
+Dr. Sullivan is a first-year resident at Bastyr Center for Natural Health.